andybons/ABVariants/README.md

-variants-ios
+ABVariants
 ============

-Experiments/Mods system for iOS
+Experiments/Mods system for iOS and OS X